mlhcmit/psets/2020/pset3/README.md

 # Problem Set 3

-**This problem set is due Friday, March 20th, at 5:59 p.m.
+**This problem set is due Friday, April 3rd, at 5:59 p.m.
 Please submit your code and write-up.
 You must submit two separate files; one pdf containing ALL your written solutions (including any notebook output that is relevant to contextualize your answer) to Gradescope, and one ipython notebook containing your code to Stellar.
 Your work must stand alone, be clear, concise, and generally well written, and not only provide answers to explicit questions we